Bixilon/Minosoft/ReadMe.md

 ## Modding

-Completely broken -/-
+Works, still missing some features to make modding super easy (see e.g. [#12](https://gitlab.bixilon.de/bixilon/minosoft/-/issues/12))

-## Botting
+### Botting

-Not easily possible, but will be improved in the future.
+Will be improved in the future.

 ## Contribution or helping out

 Please do it.
 I am completely busy with the development.
 Grab pretty much whatever you want and start developing.
 (But before please take a look at [Contributing.md](/Contributing.md))

-## Tools and generators

-I wrote some tools to help out, see [Utility](util/ReadMe.md).

 ## Credits and thanking words